paercebal/CoSoDisquoteByPaercebal/README.md

 # CoSoDisquoteByPaercebal

-This small GreaseMonkey script is used to add a button replacing quotes by their unicode variants, so the toot won't be blocked by a 403 error for security reasons.
+This small GreaseMonkey script is used to add a green "Disaquote!" button on your Counter.Social page.

+This button, when clicked, replaces quotes (e.g. " and ') by their unicode variants (e.g. ” and ’) in your toot, so it won't be blocked by a HTTP 403 error for security reasons.

+To use it, just:

+- Install the GreaseMonkey addon in your Browser
+- Click on the Monkey icon to open the menu, and select "New user script"
+- In the newly opened window, paste the contents of the CoSoDisquoteByPaercebal.js file
+- Save (CTRL+S)

+Et voilà!